Wayland workspace overlay daemon

 woven-ctrl

 woven-ctrl is both a GUI control panel and a CLI tool.
-Run it bare for the GUI, pass flags to drive it from the terminal or compositor keybinds.
+Run it bare for the GUI, pass flags for terminal/compositor use.

 GUI Mode